Canadian gaming CEO resigns after being accused of flouting COVID-19 rules | Business

 Canadian gaming CEO resigns after being accused of flouting COVID-19 rules

-The Yukon government did not offer an immediate comment.
+A spokesman for the Yukon government said it would implement new requirements for proving residency in the territory.
 Last month Apollo sweetened its bid for Great Canadian Gaming Corp, helping the private equity firm to win support of shareholders who had opposed the initial offer. ($1 = 1.2741 Canadian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)